Critiquing My Raid Log Template

 Risks

-Risks could have been transferrable to a Risk Register, for now, risks are kept scoped to the project that identifies them.
+Risks could have been transferable to a Risk Register; for now, risks are kept scoped to the project that identifies them.

 Escalating risks.
 The mechanism for this works with the parent-child relationships that Finstarty uses.
 For example, if I identify a risk in writing a blog and don't feel able to respond to the risk.
 It can be elevated to a content management project.